MoralisWeb3/docs/docs/01-web3-data-api/evm/resources/pricing-plans.md

 ## Feature Comparison Across Moralis Plans

 :::tip
-Note that all paid plans are billed annually
+Note that all paid plans are billed annually.
 :::

 * **Starter:** Free to get started